DanaePlays/MMM2020/README.md

 I have managed to collect enough souls in the Bottle of Souls to have a second room built.
 It would seem that as long as I have collected enough souls, I can not only add rooms, but also unlock more objects.
 As amazing as the transmutation power is, it seems to be limited to the Shrine.
 I wonder...

 ### main 25
 Vernaccus wants to eat...
 Vivec.
 He seemed very serious about it too.
-It's either decide if he's actually serious, or use the scroll Horavatha gave me and see what she has to offer.
+Time to pay Horavatha a visit using the spell she gave me.
+If I don't like what she has to say, I can bring her flesh to Vernaccus.

 ### main 30
 The spell Horvatha taught me took me... somewhere.
 I need to explore, survive and finally find Horvatha.